 If you’re new to welding, there’s a lot to consider before you go on.
-They are different metals that will require different techniques or materials and some methods are much more suitable for certain jobs than others.
+There are different metals that will require different techniques or machines.
+Some welding methods are much more suitable for certain jobs than others.
 That’s where this publication will come in handy.

 We all know the importance of selecting the right tools for the job.
 When it comes to welding, the process you choose is just as important as the tools themselves.
 Using the wrong welding process for a particular task can be like trying to bolt using a ballpoint pen.

-The three most common welding processes today (in addition to Stick and MIG, FCAW and TIG welding.
+The four most common welding processes today are Stick and MIG, FCAW, and TIG welding.
 Each process has its own set of benefits and limitations.
 Choosing the right process will save you a great deal of time and frustration.

 Unfortunately, there is no method fits all.
 There are some situations that simply demand the clean and intricate work of TIG.
 Other times, the scope of work is too great and a simpler method like MIG is preferable.